SimonVanSchuylenbergh/Real-Time-Black-Hole-Package/Documentation~/com.simonvs.realtimeblackhole.md

 # Installation Instructions

 The shader was developed using URP.
 Therefore, it is recommended to use this package with a URP project.
 It is not tested for HDRP.
-For instructions on installing unity packages, see the offical [Package Manager installation instructions](https://docs.unity3d.com/Manual/upm-ui-install.html).
+For instructions on installing unity packages, see the **`README.md`** file, or see the offical [Package Manager installation instructions](https://docs.unity3d.com/Manual/upm-ui-install.html).

 # Requirements